 The State Centers system places a high value upon the self-determined principles of everyday lives which promote that people and their families want to have an everyday life that is typical of the general population:

-- Collaboration between the Office of Developmental Programs and other Program Offices within the Department of Human Services and other Departments to assure collaborate service planning.
+- Collaboration between ODP and other program offices within DHS and other departments to assure collaborative service planning.

 - Freedom to have the life they want and to negotiate risk to exercise the freedoms of choice.